RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

-Next task to do: Write 'RunCucumberWithTestNG.java' and 'TestNGCucumberRunner.java' to integrate Cucumber with the project
+Next task to do:
+- rename RunCucumberWithTestNG to RunSearch
+- create RunLogin
+- create RunAll